nguyensjsu/sp18-202-phoenix/Journals/Watcharit-Courage.md

 ### Week 2
   * We threw some code away and wrote a new one to make it cleaner and easier to use.
   * We continued to figure out about how to implement some features of the game.
 Again, we are willing to refactor it when necessary.
   * We shared all of our progress so far and also the blocking tasks in the meeting.

+### Week 3
+  * As we continue to work on the project, we found some functionality which is not easy to implement.
+We did tell other team members and were willing to ask for help to get the project done as soon as possible.
+  * We cleared some codes or assets from the prototyping phase away and implemented new ones so that we can apply design patterns easier.